-Phylogenetic analysis of dengue envelope genes from serotypes 1-4
+Genopytic diversity of DENV in Singapore

+Since 2005, through multiple surveillance systems in Singapore, including the Early DENgue infection and outcome study (EDEN) (ref) and the Eliminate DENgue project >3000 DENV viruses have been isolated and subtyped envelope protein gene (env) sequences which are routinely generated for DENV genotyping and >xxx whole genomes have been generated (Figure 1).
+We genotyped and conducted during xxxx and xxxx, and newly generated xxx genomes.
+We assembled the whole genome seqeunces of all four serotypes (DENV-1=xxxx; 2=xxxx; 3=xxxx; 4=xxxx, including xxxx whole genomes from Singapsore.
+Separtely, we assembled the envelope protein (env) gene sequence dataset contsing >3000 Env gene sequences from Singapore and combined these with sequences collected globally DENV-1 (3,924, 1,657 Singapore isolates), DENV-2 (3,967, 1,264 Singapore isolates), DENV-3 (2,139, 319 Singapore isolates), and DENV-4 (1,428, 48 Singapore isolates).

 To infer which of the dengue genotypes are responsible for outbreaks in Singapore, envelope (E) sequences taken from human sera from each of the four Dengue virus serotypes were obtained from GenBank and analysed using IQ-TREE to construct individual maximum likelihood phylogenetic trees.

 Phylogeny New Results:

-Maximum likelihood phylogenetic trees were constructed from the envelope sequences of DENV-1 (3,924), DENV-2 (3,967), DENV-3 (2,139), and DENV-4 (1,428) Dengue serotypes, which were downloaded from GenBank, and aligned using MUSCLE algorithm in Geneious v11.
+Maximum likelihood phylogenetic trees were constructed from the envelope sequences of DENV-1 (3,924, 1,657 Singapore isolates), DENV-2 (3,967, 1,264 Singapore isolates), DENV-3 (2,139, 319 Singapore isolates), and DENV-4 (1,428, 48 Singapore isolates).
+Dengue serotypes, which were downloaded from GenBank, and aligned using MUSCLE algorithm in Geneious v11.
 The overall topology of each of the phylogenetic trees produced from this analysis shows between 3-6 distinct genotypes within each DENV serotype.

 Observation of the collated phylogenetic results show that there was an increase of Singapore isolates during 2013-2014, which were mainly comprised of Dengue viruses from DENV-1 and DENV-2.
 The number of DENV-3 isolates also increased during 2013, however there were not as many isolates from this serotype compared to DENV-1 and -2.
 Viruses isolated in Singapore from DENV-4 remained at very low levels.
 These results were supported by the MCC trees, which depict monophyletic clades of Singapore virus within these years for each serotype.